 - Instep or Midsole Strap – Keeps your feet locked-in and not sliding around

 - Grippy Sole – Traction so your feet stay planted where they should be

-Why weightlifting shoes?
-The primary benefit is that special purpose weightlifting shoes have a solid heel – usually made of solid wood – or another equally rigid material.
+Why weightlifting shoes (also called squat shoes)?
+The primary benefit is that special purpose weightlifting shoes have a solid heel – sometimes even made of solid wood – or another equally rigid material.
 They are stable – really stable.
 Your foot will not sink into the thick cushioning as is typically used in running shoes.
 That’s a big deal because it’s easier on your joints and helps prevent injury.

 Secondly – weightlifting shoes also typically have a raised heel.
-This lessens the required ankle range of motion and ensures you can get deeper into a squat position – without rounding your lower back.
+This lessens the required ankle range of motion and ensures you can more easily get deep into a squat position – without rounding your lower back.
 A heel raise from around .75″ to 1″ or more is not uncommon.